richardfeeney7/Problem_1/README.md

 # Problem Set 2019

 This document contains the instructions for Problem Set 2019 for Programming and Scripting.
-In total I will complete ten problems during the semester.
 Please find a link below to the problem set that we are required to complete

         https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf